jameskennard/mockito-collections/README.md

 In addition to the basic usage described above, mockito-collections provides a number of its own annotations that can provide further support for dealing with Collections in tests.
 There are three key concepts:

-* An <i>injectee</i> is an Object into which we want to inject Collections of injectables.
+* An <i>injectCollections</i> is an Object into which we want to inject Collections of injectables.
-* An <i>injectable</i> is an Object that can be injected into Collections in injectees.
+* An <i>injectable</i> is an Object that can be injected into Collections in injectCollections.
-* An <i>injectableCollection</i> is a {@link Collection} that can be injected verbatim into Collections in injectees.
+* An <i>injectableCollection</i> is a {@link Collection} that can be injected verbatim into Collections in injectCollections.

-Fields annotated with the @InjectMocks annotation are considered to be injectees.
-It is possible to prevent a field annotated with @InjectMocks being considered an injectee using the @IgnoreInjectee annotation.
-And it is also possible to make fields that are not annotated with @InjectMocks considered to be injectees using the @Injectee annotation.
+Fields annotated with the @InjectMocks annotation are considered to be injectCollections.
+It is possible to prevent a field annotated with @InjectMocks being considered an injectCollections using the @IgnoreInjectee annotation.
+And it is also possible to make fields that are not annotated with @InjectMocks considered to be injectCollections using the @InjectCollections annotation.

     @InjectMocks
     @IgnoreInjectee
     private MyDelegate delegate;

-    @Injectee
+    @InjectCollections
     private MyDelegate otherDelegate = new MyDelegate;

 Fields annotated with the @Mock annotation are considered to be injectables.
 Like fields annotated with @InjectMocks, it is possible to prevent a field annotated with @Mock being considered an injectable using the @IgnoreInjectable annotation.
 And again, it is possible to make fields that are not annotated with @Mock considered to be injectables using the @Injectable annotation.